Bhushan-shrirame/Memory_pooling_tool/readme.md

    ```bash
    pin-path/source/tools
    ```
+  5. Install Boost Libraries
+   - Download Boost or use the provided copy.
+   - Extract it into the following directory:
+     ```bash
+     $pin-path/source/include/pin/
+     ```
 2. Run `make` in pin-path/source/tools to compile the pintool.

 3. Copy all the files inside the `Trace_tool` directory into the main directory (similar to the DRAMSim-Trace folder).